-The UF Veterinary Hospitals and the departments of Large Animal Clinical Sciences and Small Animal Clinical Sciences provide expertise and state-of-the-art facilities for veterinary patient care that are key to the college’s service and teaching missions.
+The UF Veterinary Hospitals and the departments of Large Animal Clinical Sciences, Small Animal Clinical Sciences and Comparative, Diagnostic and Population Medicine provide expertise within state-of-the-art facilities for veterinary patient care that are key to the college’s service and teaching missions.
 Faculty associated with these departments also collaborate with clinicians in the College of Medicine, as well as within the greater national and international scientific community.

 The UF College of Veterinary Medicine is Florida’s only veterinary college.
-In FY 2018, there were38,251 animals treated per year at both our Small Animal Hospital and Large Animal Hospital, and an additional 6,070 animals treated at our Pet Emergency Treatment Services clinic in Ocala.
+In FY 2019, there were 41,811 animals treated per year at both our Small Animal Hospital and Large Animal Hospital, and an additional 6,578 animals treated at our Pet Emergency Treatment Services clinic in Ocala.
 This large number of cases of spontaneous disease managed by the clinical faculty affiliated with the UF Veterinary Hospitals provide an invaluable resource for clinical research.